 Published by Daw Books on March 7th 2017

-Our reviews of this author: The Alchemy of Chaos, An Import of Intrigue
+Our reviews of this author: The Alchemy of Chaos, An Import of Intrigue, The Imposters of Aventil

 Holver Alley Crew is the first book in a new series by Marshall Ryan Maresca.
 I have to say, I find this publishing schedule a bit fascinating.
 Keep in mind, all of his series are executed in a way that (at least so far), they can be read in any order and can be read independently of each other.
 This is the third series Maresca is publishing, and the other two trilogies are not yet complete.
 But, that’s not because he writes slow, on the contrary!
 These books are being released at a pretty good pace.
 I love the idea that this third one will keep the story going after the other two finish.
 It’s just interesting, and I’m not sure I’ve seen concurrent series quite like this before.